CalConnect/DEVGUIDE/_pages/iMIP/iMIP-Introduction.md

 Given that email is a major vector for spam and other attacks, senders and receivers must take care over the handling of iMIP.

-However, iMIP is still tost interoperable way to ensure that an [iTIP](/Scheduling/iTIP/) request reaches the owner of an email address.
+However, iMIP is still the most interoperable way to ensure that an [iTIP](/Scheduling/iTIP/) request reaches the owner of an email address.

 Note that iMIP is also used to resolve the "identity crisis" as it's called